 Current income tax is an expected tax payable or receivable as per taxable income for the year, using tax rates enacted or substantively enacted at the reporting date, and any adjustment to the tax payable in respect of previous years.
 Current income tax represents an amount calculated in accordance with the Republic of Serbia Corporate Income Tax Law.
-The prescribed tax rate for 2023 equals 15%.
-The taxable income is the profit before taxes shown in the income statement, adjusted in accordance with the tax regulations of the Republic of Serbia.
+The prescribed tax rate for 2024 equals 15%.
+The taxable income is the profit before taxes shown in the statutory statement of income, adjusted in accordance with the tax regulations of the Republic of Serbia.